linam841/NetworkOptimizer/README.md

 The `KruskalAlgorithm` is an implementation of the Kruskal algorithm for finding the minimum spanning tree in a graph.

+   - **Sort Edges:** Arrange all edges in ascending order based on their weight.
+   - **Cycle Prevention:** Use a Union-Find structure to ensure that adding an edge does not create a cycle.
+   - **Build MST:** Iteratively add edges that connect separate components.
+   - **Graph Basics:** The graph is simply a list of nodes and edges.

-## Testing
+## Unit Testing

 Inside the project, there are several JUnit tests that cover file parsing and algorithm solution cases.